-That’s where trusts come in, but once a trust is established, who has what rights, responsibilities, and powers can get tricky.
-Beneficiaries and trustees can butt heads, and knowing more nuanced answers to questions like whether or not trustees can remove beneficiaries is useful.
+But once a trust is established, understanding who has what rights, responsibilities, and powers can get tricky.
+Beneficiaries and trustees can butt heads, and knowing more nuanced answers to questions like whether or not trustees can remove beneficiaries is incredibly useful.

 Key Takeaways: